St. John the Baptist Catholic School

 Teaching Philosophy

-Favorite Bible Verses
+Favorite Bible Quotes:

-"I am the good shepherd; I know my sheep and my sheep know me."
+"I am the good shepherd; I know my sheep and my sheep know me." ~ John 10:14

-"You created every part of me; you knitted me together in my mother's womb.
-Psalms 139: 19
+"You created every part of me; you knitted me together in my mother's womb." ~ Psalms 139: 19

 Teaching Philosophy